-This requires a changeover in teaching to Distance Learning, and a switch in grading and exams to online formats.
+This requires a changeover in teaching to distance learning and hybrid teaching, and a switch in grading and exams to online formats.

 For this reason, the exam regulations will have to be changed and amended as detailed in Section 2.
 Section 3 contains provisions relating to the technical aspects of the changes.